cpske/ISP/introduction/index.md

 ### Why a Team Software Project?

-A challenge in creating software is working effectively as a team.
+A major challenge in creating software is working effectively as a team.
-Many skills we study in ISP involve other people, and are intended to improve team work.
+Many skills we study in ISP are intended to improve team work.

 Hence, we need a *team* project to practice both individual and project-related skills.